pouyaesm/signed-community-detection/README.md

 # Introduction

 This package is a tool for community detection and evaluation in signed and weighted networks.
-This is the implementation of [our paper on community detection](https://www.nature.com/articles/srep14339), which extends [Constant Potts Model](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.84.016114) (CPM) objective function optimized using [Louvain algorithm](https://arxiv.org/abs/0803.0476), and uses the extended [Map Equation](http://www.pnas.org/content/105/4/1118) for signed networks to find the scale parameter of CPM.
+This is an implementation of [our paper on community detection](https://www.nature.com/articles/srep14339), which extends [Constant Potts Model](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.84.016114) (CPM) objective function optimized using [Louvain algorithm](https://arxiv.org/abs/0803.0476), and uses the extended [Map Equation](http://www.pnas.org/content/105/4/1118) for signed networks to find the scale parameter of CPM.

 ## Installation